jzstraley/docsref/docs/fellowship-guide/index.md

 date: 2024-05-13
 ---

 - Welcome to my guide for cardiology fellowship.
-Please see the disclaimer above.
+Please see the disclaimer at the bottom left of the page.
 - I've tried to include as much information as I've learned to make this as useful as for training.
 - Feel free to suggest edits via Github.
 Most pages will have the ability to edit in the top right corner of the inner page text.
-  - These will require an approval process *please be patient*
+  - These will require an approval process *please be patient.*
-  - For topic suggestions, please email me at imteched@gmail.com